gersteinj/intro-to-programming-18/docs/units/03-control-structures/3c/PITCHME.md

 * Pseudocode (submit in Google Classroom, must be typed)
 * Flowchart (submit in Google Classroom as a .png, .jpg, or .pdf file, may be digital or scanned from paper)
 * Code (work from project in Repl.it)
+* Reflection (submit in Google Classroom, must be typed)
 ---
 ## Schedule